sohamkamani/sohamkamani.github.io/_posts/2016-03-14-wrapping-your-head-around-async-programming.md

 For rapid prototypes, or in cases where speed and timing is not the main concern, going the synchronous way can be more productive.
 On the other hand, if you're planning to build an application with a lot of I/O and networking tasks, or with a lot of users, then the power of async really starts to shine.

 Although async is not embedded in pythons "philosophy", like it is with NodeJs, there are many libraries which let you leverage event driven and async programming, like the [Twisted](https://twistedmatrix.com/trac/) library.

+---

+*Edit - Javascript always finishes the currently executing function first.
+Thanks @Twitchard for the correction.*